 The bonding instinct

 The role of the Feeling Body is to help us connect.
 The openness, vulnerability and softness of the Feeling Body are intensely connecting qualities.
 However, the Feeling Body does not connect with others by ‘helping’ or ‘supporting’ or ‘caring for’ them.
-She connects by ‘being with’ them.
-She connects through a deep listening and quality of attention, through her presence, and perhaps through physical touch or simple actions.
-The Feeling Body can connect in a way where no words are necessary, and she can connect when there is nothing helpful that could possibly be said.
-In her purest form, she is not trying to make things better for you, or to improve you, or to take away your pain.
+The Feeling Body connects by ‘being with’ them.
+This part of us connects through a deep listening and quality of attention, through emotional presence, and perhaps through physical touch or simple actions.
+The Feeling Body can connect in a way where no words are necessary, and can connect when there is nothing helpful that could possibly be said.
+In the purest form, this archetype is not trying to make things better for you, or to improve you, or to take away your pain.
 There is no agenda.
 There is no ‘doing’.
+There is just presence and connection.
 This is the quality of connection that some of us feel when we are ‘in love’, which is why this archetype was historically known as the ‘Lover’ archetype.

 Key emotion – Grief